Water leak floods JFK Airport baggage claim, forces evacuation

-(CNN)A water leak flooded a baggage claim area at JFK International Airport in New York on Sunday afternoon, soaking stranded travelers' suitcases and forcing a partial evacuation of Terminal 4.
+(CNN)A water leak flooded a baggage claim area at JFK International Airport in New York on Sunday afternoon, soaking stranded travelers' luggage and shutting down down international fights into Terminal 4.

-The flooding caused flight delays, according to a tweet from the airport.
+Officials ordered a partial evacuation of the terminal, the major arrival point for international travelers, according to a Sunday afternoon tweet from the airport.

+The water leak occurred at a bad time for the airport, which was jammed with frustrated travelers whose flights were delayed or canceled by the bitter cold that has gripped the East Coast.
+Passengers reported spending hours sitting on the tarmac before deplaning.
+Luggage covered large sections of the airport floor as passengers waited for flights.

+The temperature was around 15 degrees when the flooding started about 1:30 p.m.
+Video showed standing water in a large section of the terminal and water cascading down a wall in an arrival area.

+Power went out in parts of Terminal 4.
+Conveyer belts stopped working on some luggage carousels and travelers were instructed to pick up their bags in another part of the terminal.
+The arrival area was cordoned off while employees swept water off the floor.

+The New York City Fire Department responded, but no cause of the leak has been provided.
+No injuries were reported.

+Around 3:30 p.m., the airport announced via Twitter that international flights into Terminal 4 had been shut down.
+Departures were not affected.
 JFK advised passengers to check with their airline prior to arriving at the airport.

-Part of Terminal 4 was evacuated after the flooding started about 1:30 p.m.
-ET.
-The New York City Fire Department responded, but no cause of the leak has been provided yet.

 Terminal 4 is "the major gateway for international arrivals at JFK airport.
 It serves as a major international hub for Delta Airlines," the airport website says.

-Video showed at least an inch of water covering a large expanse of the floor and water cascading down a wall in the arrivals area.

-Hundreds of bags have been lined up in rows on the floor in the baggage claim areas while stranded travelers, sometimes sleeping next to their suitcases, wait to board flights.

 The travelers were stuck at the airport because of the winter storm that socked the East Coast.

+By about 5:30 p.m.
+ET Sunday, 50 flights out of JFK had been canceled and about 200 delayed, according to Flight Aware, a flight tracking website.
 On Saturday alone, 94 flights were canceled at JFK, the New York Port Authority said.

-There were several hundred flight cancellations across North America and thousands of delays, according to Flight Aware, a flight tracking service.

 Travelers had complained about delays and baggage problems even before the leak occurred.